Assisted training flexible [AsA flex]

 Services for participants

-• active acquisition of internship and training positions
+• Active acquisition of internship and apprenticeship positions

 Services for businesses: